The Path to Peace in Ukraine - August 18th, Hour 1

 It's actually one of the most difficult, very complex.

-The next step would be for a trilateral meeting, and that will be worked out, and I just look forward to working and having a great result.
+The next step would be for a trilateral meeting, and that will be worked out.

-And they speak for largely, I think I should say, but uh pretty much for the other countries of Europe.
+And they speak for largely, I think I should say, but pretty much for the other countries of Europe.

-And uh we will come to a resolution today, I think, on almost everything, including probably the security.
+And we will come to a resolution today, I think, on almost everything, including probably the security.

-And uh that's uh pretty much the story.
+And that's pretty much the story.

 I'd like to say, Mr. President, would you like to say something?